123456789zws/IDA-TimeTravelEmulator/README.md

 ![Opening Time Travel Emulator View](https://github.com/user-attachments/assets/02d625d2-fac3-4271-a58d-1325fca32318)

-Click "Emulate" to start the simulation.
-When the simulation is completed, a new window will open displaying the disassembly, register, and memory views, starting from the first emulated state.
+Click "Emulate" to start the emulation.
+When the emulation is completed, a new window will open displaying the disassembly, register, and memory views, starting from the first emulated state.

 #### Disassembly View
 <img width="2325" height="1054" alt="image" src="https://github.com/user-attachments/assets/125d0e5f-747a-4ea1-a6e0-2e6943731aa0" />

 This is the core view, highlighting the currently executed assembly instruction line.
-The number on the far left indicates how many times the current instruction has been executed throughout the simulation.
+The number on the far left indicates how many times the current instruction has been executed throughout the emulation.

 Use the following hotkeys for navigation:
   * `F3`: Move to the next recorded state.